vectordotdev/vector/docs/setup/installation/README.md

 # Installation

 Vector compiles to a single static binary, making it simple to install.

+## Quit Install

-Just run the following in your terminal, then follow the on-screen
+Run the following in your terminal, then follow the on-screen
 instructions:

 ```bash
 curl https://sh.vector.dev -sSf | sh
 ```

-Or choose your platform below for platform specific instructions.
+Or choose a method below for platform specific instructions.

 ## Platforms